ShieldEdu/G4-finalproject/README.md

 **📱Activity:**
 - Use the Gradio TTS App to convert the text to an audio file.
 Play the audio for students.
 - Provide a cloze exercise using the Gradio Cloze Question App, focusing on past tense verbs.
 Students fill in the blanks while listening.
-- Use the Gradio Verb Base Form App to allow students to input past tense verbs they heard and get their base forms.

 **👨‍🏫Teacher's Role:**
 - Play the audio file and monitor students' progress.